pulumi/workshops/cloud-engineering-with-gcp/python/content/lab-01/README.md

 cd my-first-gcp-app
 ```

 A Pulumi project is just a directory with some files in it.
-It's possible for you to create a Pulumi project by hand, but the `pulumi new` command automates this process.
+You can create a Pulumi project by hand, but the `pulumi new` command automates this process.

 Run the following at the command line: